amitbikram1623/Ticket_Booking_web_app/README.md

 # Ticket Show Booking (Modern Application Development - I)
-I

-## Tree Schema For Understanding The Backend of the Application is given below:
 ## The Head Part Of the Map, Which shows the Home Page, has 4 tabs, which are 'User Login', 'User Signin', 'Admin', and Search.
 They are divided into [USER, ADMIN, SEARCH].